bgamari/ghc-wiki-import/type-functions-status.md

 Todo (low-level):

+- In export and import lists, it must be possible to mention AT names as sub-components of a class.
-- When a family type is exported/imported, all its instances need to be implicitly imported/exported, just as with classes.
+- `data instances` and `newtype instances` need to be implicitly exported as are class instances.
 - Derivings on an associated data type *declaration* need to be inherited by all definitions of that data type in instances.